 Although most employers wouldn’t consider motherhood a resume-building experience, the time-consuming and emotionally-taxing nature of motherhood gives professional business people’s weekdays a run for their money.
 Between school project all-nighters, seemingly endless runny noses, and complex, varying schedules, being a mom is no walk in the park.

 Motherhood is an energy-depleting, life-long position that requires unmatched mental and physical stamina.
-Running on fumes is an everyday occurrence for stay-at-home and working moms alike, many of whom are bouncing from dance to soccer to band practice while coordinating PTA fundraisers and answering urgent work emails.
+Running on fumes is an everyday occurrence for stay-at-home and working moms al ike, many of whom are bouncing from dance to soccer to band practice while coordinating PTA fundraisers and answering urgent work emails.
 Mothers from all walks of life can agree they lag behind their childless counterparts in the energy department.
 The good news is that for every headache-heavy and fatigued-filled day, there are a variety of simple, mom-approved tips and tricks to minimize chaos and maximize your limited energy levels.
+Many Moms find supplements helpful, especially those that help boost cellular senescence.

 Take a daily supplement